About Our Congregation

 Through the years, HBT members have spent time examining and updating various policies through a Reconstructionist values-based decision-making process.
 In 1998, we established guidelines for including inter-faith families into our congregational life.
 In 1999, well before gay marriage was legalized in Massachusetts, we created a policy to be welcoming to the LGBT community and to open our sanctuary to same-sex weddings.
 We also revised our Kashrut (Jewish dietary rules) policy, re-envisioned our Shabbat morning service through the COSMOS (Committee On Shabbat Morning Services), and revisited our policy for holding funerals in our sanctuary.

 In 2003, after two years of discussion, the congregation voted overwhelmingly to affiliate with the Reconstructionist movement.
-As HBT has grown, we sponsored two adult b’nai mitzvah groups, took a congregational trip to Israel in 2007, and led a group of parents and teens to New Orleans in 2009 to repair homes devastated by Hurricane Katrina.
+As HBT has grown, we sponsored two adult b’nai mitzvah groups, took congregational trips to Israel in 2007 and 2018, and led a group of parents and teens to New Orleans in 2009 to repair homes devastated by Hurricane Katrina.
 In 2013, the congregation revived the spring Shabbaton retreat on the Cape for our intergenerational community, with close to 100 members in attendance.

 Many thanks to former member Sandra Serkess, who grew up in the temple and researched the congregation’s rich history, for her contributions to this page.